wolfgarbe/SymSpell/README.md

 Transposes + replaces + inserts of the input term are transformed into deletes of the dictionary term.
 Replaces and inserts are expensive and language dependent: e.g. Chinese has 70,000 Unicode Han characters!

-Speed comes from precalculation.
+The speed comes from pre-calculation.
 An average 5 letter word has about **3 million possible spelling errors** within a maximum edit distance of 3, but with SymSpell you need to pre-calculate & store **only 25 deletes** to cover them all.
 Magic!

 ```
 Copyright (C) 2015 Wolf Garbe